-Based on a consistent application of the law, the Court of Appeals unanimously reversed the lower court's decision to dismiss the Superior Court action in its entirety, and thus reinstated the Amended Judgment of March 2, 2011.
+For the reasons stated herein, Appellants respectfully request that this Court should reverse the lower court's decision to dismiss the Superior Court action in its entirety, and thus reinstate the Amended Judgment of March 2, 2011.
+If not, the Ruling should be modified to vacate only the first component of the Amended Judgment, the only portion of the Judgment which could arguably require adjudication by a Federal Court.